 A study done by Naismith et al., 1991, showed that diabetic rats fed with diets containing barley or wheat exhibited a significantly lower blood glucose concentration, and weight loss.
-A diet formulated with foxtail millet by Jali et showed that 2012 consumption of 80 g of foxtail millet lowered HbA1c, fasting blood glucose and homocystine concentrations increased the insulin concentration in blood.
+A diet formulated with foxtail millet by Jali et al., 2012 showed that a daily consumption of 80 g of foxtail millet lowered HbA{1c}, fasting blood glucose and homocystine concentrations and increased the insulin concentration in blood.
 In another study by Thathola et al., 2011, showed a significant reduction of serum glucose, cholesterol and LDL levels with foxtail millet biscuits.
-Yang et al., 2007 have shown that dietary chickpeas improved insulin resistance reversed and impaired glucose intolerance in long term high-fat fed animals.
-These ingredients demonstrate health benefits, some of which can be explained by their starch digestibility properties and some of which have not vet been fully explained.
-The present study demonstrated that a combination of these ingredients in a healthy snack retains the beneficial properties related to glycemic index and insulinemic index.
+Yang et al., 2007 have shown that dietary chickpeas improved insulin resistance and reversed impaired glucose intolerance in long term high-fat fed animals.
+These ingredients demonstrate health benefits, some of which can be explained by their starch digestibility properties and some of which have not yet been fully explained.
+The present study demonstrated that а combination of these ingredients in a healthy snack retains the beneficial properties related to glycemic index and insulinemic index.
 While these indices have been used predominantly in the management of patients with DM.
-There is now increasing evidence healthy that individuals are also benefitted with the food items having these properties.
-It is therefore increasingly important develop such products retaining properties of the individual ingredients by low levels of processing as in the current study.
+There is now increasing evidence that healthy individuals are also benefitted with the food items having these properties.
+It is therefore increasingly important to develop such products retaining the properties of the individual ingredients by low levels of processing as in the current study.
 A key strength of this study is that it offers a new perspective in formulating healthy snacks.
 Further, it researched both on the insulinemic index and the GI of the formulated snack.
 The main limitation of this study is the lack of information on moisture content, ash and total sugars.